Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 - Description: Provide a description of this language file for future reference.
 The description will only be seen by admins.

-- Video File: Use the Choose File button to locate your video file.
+- Video File: Drag and drop a video file into this box.
 The video must be in MP4 format and smaller than 500 MB.

 Verifying Language Files